Helpful Voting Links — Indiana

 Early & Absentee Voting — IndianaRequest an Absentee Ballot

-You can vote in person at your county election's office or circuit clerk of court's office from Oct.
-12th to Nov.
-7th at noon before the election, using an absentee ballot.
+You can vote in person at your county election's office or circuit clerk of court's office from (2020 dates pending) at noon before the election, using an absentee ballot.
 No excuse required.

-To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than Oct.
-31st.
-Then, when you complete your absentee ballot, it must be postmarked by the day before the election.
+To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than (2020 dates pending).
+Then, when you complete your absentee ballot, it must be received by election day.

 When voting by mail an excuse is required, however, photo ID is not required.
 Info here on what qualifies.